A Working Dairy Barn (1890's)

 A Furniture Store (2000's)

-In 2001, Patricia and Dan Leavitt purchased the barn with plans to remove the smileys and open a furniture store called “The Amish Barn”.
+n 2001, Patricia and Dan Leavitt purchased the barn with plans to remove the smileys and open a furniture store called “The Amish Barn”.
 When word got out that the smiley faces were coming down, community members collected over 600 petition signatures in an attempt to save them.
-The campaign was unsuccessful, however, and the smileys were moved to other Wisconsin barns.
+The campaign was unsuccessful, however.
+The barn was re-painted red and the smileys were moved to other Wisconsin barns.
 One was traded to The Elegant Farmer in Mukwonago, WI for an apple pie, the other was sold for a dollar to Heintz Agri Enterprises, a tree farm in North Prairie.
 In 2014, the barn was painted solid black when the furniture store re-branded and adopted a new name, “The Montage”.

 A Restored Landmark with Toys & Candy!
 (2018)